nisargakadam/nisargakadam/README.md

 - **Machine Learning** — NLP, predictive modeling, systematic evaluation
 - **Systems Thinking** — stress-testing model behavior in real environments

-As AI becomes embedded in every business process, I’m motivated by one goal:
-**to help build systems that are safer, smarter, and more interpretable.**
+As AI becomes embedded in every business process, I’m motivated by one goal: to help build systems that are safer, smarter, and more interpretable.

-I love blending rigorous analysis with creativity, and I have a strong drive to turn complex technical problems into clear, actionable solutions that bridge the gap between **technology and business objectives**.
+I love blending rigorous analysis with creativity, and I have a strong drive to turn complex technical problems into clear, actionable solutions that bridge the gap between technology and business objectives.

 ---